bitsbymax/Notes/Angular.md

 The `inject` function in its current form was introduced in version 14.
 Aside from bringing a convenient and readable way of declaring dependencies, it also offers the following advantages:

 - It allows the omission of explicit typing — let TypeScript do it for you.
-- Class extension is made easier without the necessity of passing every argument to the base class constructor.
+- Class extension is made easier without the necessity of passing every argument to the base class _`constructor`_.
 - Additionally, it lets the programmer move the logic to reusable functions — the downside here, however, is hiding dependencies inside the function.

 ```typescript